Music makes me catch fleeting glimpses of pictures with their shades and lights,

-Pianist; composer and arranger, David Bressat has been playing jazz for more than 15 years on many jazz venues in France and Abroad.
-Either as a leader or a sideman, he has been playing with famous musicians such as Marcus Strickland, Dave Liebman, Dee Dee Bridgewater, David Enhco...
+The pianist and composer David Bressat has been on the jazz scene for fifteen years now, in France as well as abroad.
+He has played with famous musicians such as Marcus Strickland (album recorded in 2011), Dave Liebman, Dee Dee Bridgewater, David Enhco…

-The quintet is composed of : David Bressat (piano), Charles Clayette (drums), Florent Nisse (double bass), Éric Prost (saxophone) and Aurélien Joly (trumpet).
+The quintet is composed with : David Bressat (piano), Charles Clayette (drums), Florent Nisse (double bass), Éric Prost (saxophone) and Aurélien Joly (trumpet).

 They said… (press)